Chi Jang Yin

 Chi Jang Yin (殷子静; born in Guangzhou, China, 1973) is an American filmmaker, photographer, curator and educator.
 She is best known for her experimental films that explore displacement, alienation, the absence of representation, and narrative memory.
-Yin left China in the latter part of The Cultural Revolution.
-Her mother, an artist from an aristocratic family, first led the family to Taiwan, and then to Canada.
-Yin received her undergraduate and graduate degrees at The School of the Art Institute of Chicago, where she studied with Yvonne Rainer and Shellie Fleming.
-She was the Head of Media Art at the Department of Art, Media, and Design at DePaul University.
-Currently, Yin is an associate professor at The School of Cinematic Arts at the Jarvis College of Computing and Digital Media.
+Yin is a full professor and the Chair of Film Production Program at The School of Cinematic Arts at DePaul University.
 Her research methodology focuses on intersectionality, information literacy, and how digitalization of the arts and humanities can be a form of advocacy.
 In 2020, she was named the 2020-2021 Presidential Faculty Fellow at DePaul University.
-Yin is a trained facilitator at The National SEED Project on Inclusive Curriculum, founded by Peggy McIntosh and has received certifications in negotiation from the executive education programs at the Harvard Law School and Northwestern University.
+Yin is a trained facilitator at The National SEED Project on Inclusive Curriculum, founded by Peggy McIntosh and has received certifications in conflict resolution from the Program on Negotiation at Harvard Law School and in negotiation at the Professional Development Programs from the School of Professional Studies at Northwestern University.

 Experimental film

-Chi Jang Yin's experimental films have been featured at numerous galleries, museums, and film festivals including The Los Angeles Film Festival, The Amsterdam International Documentary Festival in the Netherlands (IDFA), The Metropolitan Museum of Art, Kassel Dokumentarfilm-und-Videofest in Germany, European Media Arts Festival, Osnabrouck (Germany), The Contemporary Center of Art in Bulgaria, The Rome Independent Film Festival in Italy, The BWA Contemporary Art Gallery in Katowice, Poland, The Cheekwood Art Museum, The Phoenix Art Museum, The National Museum of Women in the Arts, The Gene Siskel Film Center, and The Pacific Film Archive at the University of California, Berkeley.
+Chi Jang Yin's experimental films have been featured at numerous galleries, museums, and film festivals including The Oberhausen International Short Film Festival, Germany, The Odense International Film Festival, Denmark, The Uppsala International Film Festival, Sweden, The Chicago International Film Festival, The Los Angeles Film Festival, The International Documentary Film Festival Amsterdam in the Netherlands (IDFA), The Metropolitan Museum of Art, Kassel Dokumentarfilm-und-Videofest in Germany, European Media Arts Festival, Osnabrouck (Germany), The Contemporary Center of Art in Bulgaria, The Rome Independent Film Festival in Italy, The BWA Contemporary Art Gallery in Katowice, Poland, The Cheekwood Art Museum, The Phoenix Art Museum, The National Museum of Women in the Arts, The Gene Siskel Film Center, and The Pacific Film Archive at the University of California, Berkeley.